vinceke44/homeassistant-portainer/README.md

 - List Containers
 - Check registry, for container updates
   - Public repos on docker and github are currently supported
+- Services and switches to control (start/stop/restart) containers

 # Features